©Luxembourg wines and crémants

 In the canton of Grevenmacher, fissured terraces of limestone rocks predominate.
 Shell limestone was formed by marine sediments 205 – 215 million years ago.
-The slow erosion between Greiveldingen and Grevenmacher has led to a narrower valley, with steep dolomite slopes, which makes it possible to create racy and elegant wines.
+The slow erosion between Greiveldingen and Grevenmacher has formed a narrower valley, with steep dolomitic slopes, which allows the creation of racy and elegant wines.

 In 2020 …

 - Grape variety for white wines 90% 90%